openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/course_files.rst

    the course.

-To copy a URL from the file list, double click the URL in the **URL** column so that the value is selected, then copy it.
+To copy a URL from the file list, double click the URL in the **URL** column so that the value is selected, then right-click to copy it.

 .. _Sort Files: